GoogleChrome/web.dev/src/site/content/en/react/accessibility-auditing-react/index.md

 title: Accessibility auditing with react-axe and eslint-plugin-jsx-a11y
 hero: hero-accessibility-auditing-react.jpg
 subhead: |
   Your React site is not progressive if it's not accessible.
-Auditing during development can help you spot any issues!
+Auditing during development can help you spot any issues.
 date: 2019-04-29
 description: |
   react-axe is a library that audits a React application and logs any